A unique Approach

 My mission is to empower teens to OWN their authentic path.

 I encourage students to step back and reflect on their individual journey, and take the time to understand what inspires them and why.
-I help identify personal priorities, family values and other considerations which influence educational goals, and work one-on-one with each student as little or as much as needed.
-It’s important to me that the student is truly heard and I provide a confidential space to develop their voice and the confidence to use it.
+I help students identify personal priorities, family values, and other considerations that influence educational goals.
+I work one-on-one with each student as little or as much as needed.
+It’s important to me that the student is truly heard, and I provide a confidential space to develop their voice and the confidence to use it.

 “Kristina has been a mainstay in our community bringing schools, teens, and their parents programs to support social and emotional wellness of our students from middle school throughout the high school experience. ”